entropyxyz/entropy-core/crates/test-cli/README.md

 you want to register with: private or public.
 If you are not sure, 'public' is the simplest 'vanilla' access mode.

-For example, to register with `//Alice` as the signature request account and `//Bob` as the program modification account, in permissioned access mode, using the `template_barebones` program:
+For example, to register with `//Alice` as the signature request account in public access mode, using the `template_barebones` program:

-`entropy-test-cli register Alice public template_barebones.wasm`
+`entropy-test-cli register public template_barebones.wasm //Alice`

-Example of registering in private access mode, with two programs, one given as a binary file and one given as a hash of an existing program:
+Example of registering in public access mode, with two programs, one given as a binary file and one given as a hash of an existing program:

-`entropy-test-cli register Alice private my-program.wasm 3b3993c957ed9342cbb011eb9029c53fb253345114eff7da5951e98a41ba5ad5`
+`entropy-test-cli register public my-program.wasm 3b3993c957ed9342cbb011eb9029c53fb253345114eff7da5951e98a41ba5ad5 //Alice`

-When registering with private access mode, a keyshare file will be written to the directory where you run the command.
-You must make subsequent `sign` commands in the same directory.

 If registration was successful you will see the verifying key of your account, which is the public secp256k1 key of your distributed keypair.
 You will need this in order to specify the account when